What to wear.

 Darker tone colors will draw the eye to the face which is the brightest area in the image.

 Light tones keep the face the darkest part of the image with very light toned clothes.

 Which is better for you?

-People with dark hair may look best with darker tones and deeper background but not always.
+People with dark hair often will look best with darker tones and deeper background, but not always.

-People with blond hair may look best with light tones and a light background keeping their face the darkest area in the image.
-But this may not be the best design either.
+People with white and blond hair may look best with light tones and a light background keeping their face the darkest area in the image.
+But this may not always be the best option.

 In practice, I have often been surprised through experimentation with clients and advise people to bring at least two outfits to the session, one dark and one light toned.
-I have a beautiful hand painted backdrop for the low key and a movable white wall for high key and I love to photograph most clients both ways.
+I have several hand painted backdrops for the low key and a movable white wall for high key and I love to photograph clients both ways.
 The images come up instantly on my iPad and we both see the results in real time.
 Working together this way has been very successful for both myself and my clients.

 To discuss your portrait design